kiedtl/roguelike/doc/vaults.md

 - Pure developer sadism.
 Imagine a room full of OOFs on D:12 in DCSS.
 - Death mages and knights, warriors, destroyers, necromancers, war olgs, bloats, spires, brimstone and lightning mages, lead turtles, frozen fiends.
-- Possiblity of an Ancient Mage.
+- Possibility of an Ancient Mage.

 ## Marble Vaults